Foreign policy of the Franklin D. Roosevelt administration: Intelligence and espionage

-Roosevelt had long been interested in intelligence, but the U.S, in the 1930s lacked spy agencies comparable to European agencies The small intelligence services of the Army, Navy, and State Departments did not cooperate with one another.
-According to British historian Donald Cameron Watt, Roosevelt browsed and trusted a variety of sources.
-They included The French Deuxième Bureau; the Polish Intelligence bureau; snippets from the German opposition to Hitler; selected items passed by British Intelligence; journalist reports; and "The Week" a British newsletter edited by Claud Cockburn, a Communist journalist.
+Roosevelt had long been interested in intelligence, but the U.S. in the 1930s lacked spy agencies comparable to European ones.
+The small intelligence services of the Army, Navy, and State Departments did not cooperate with one another.
+According to British historian Donald Cameron Watt, Roosevelt browsed and trusted a variety of sources, including the French Deuxième Bureau; the Polish Intelligence bureau; snippets from the German opposition to Hitler; selected items passed by British Intelligence; journalist reports; and "The Week", a British newsletter edited by Claud Cockburn, a Communist journalist.
 This left an opening for the British to supply Roosevelt with fake documents indicating the Germans were planning to build up their power in Latin America.
 Roosevelt believed the falsehoods he was fed, and made defense of Latin America against Germany a high priority.
-During the war, Roosevelt set up a new agency the Office of Strategic Services (OSS) headed by an old personal friend William J. Donovan.
-OSS engaged in numerous espionage operations and sabotage efforts against Germany, and played a minor role in support of the Chinese theater.
+During the war, he set up a new agency, the Office of Strategic Services (OSS), headed by an old personal friend, William J. Donovan.
+OSS engaged in numerous espionage operations and sabotage efforts against Germany and played a minor role in support of the Chinese theater.
 It was shut down at the end of the war, and partly reassembled later in the Central Intelligence Agency.
-Roosevelt appointed one of his original brain trusters Adolph A. Berle to a senior position in the State Department coordinating intelligence.
+Roosevelt appointed one of his original brain trusters, Adolf A. Berle, to a senior position in the State Department coordinating intelligence.
 FDR now relied on daily briefings from Army and Navy intelligence, and also paid attention to reports from the Office of War Information and from J. Edgar Hoover's FBI.
 Meanwhile, none of his agencies realized the scope of Soviet spying during the war.
-All the different agencies were feuding with each other, demonstrating a weakness in Roosevelt's decision to be his own coordinator of information.
+The agencies were feuding with each other, demonstrating a weakness in Roosevelt's decision to be his own coordinator of information.